cvanstey/ACBT-Brochures/README.md

 - Fully open-source and reproducible, designed for public scholarship.
 - ✍️ Coding syntax and editing support from ChatGPT
 - Assisted in developing clean, readable, and efficient project documentation and scripts.

+## Challenges
+Github pages are great for sharing and displaying maps made using QGIS but web server development will be necessary to take advantage of the feature rich geospatial program.

+Please stay tuned for updates and links to a cloud hosted solution in the next few weeks.

 ## Installation
 1. Clone the repository: